haboub4500/haboub4500/README.md

 - 👋 Hi, I’m @haboub4500
 - 👀 I’m interested in data.
-- 🌱 I’m currently learning data science and machine learning.
+- 🌱 I’m a data science student at IMT Atlantique.
 - 💞️ I’m looking to collaborate on whatever project you like.
 - 📫 How to reach me : haboubabderrahim@gmail.com